mbprothero/cs4200/README.md

 HELLO,

-Welcome to Facial Identification
+**Welcome to Facial Identification

 Download the code from the repository and open with Anaconda or CommandLine (You may need to download Anaconda)

 Step1.
-Download Anaconda anaconda.com/products/individual
+Download Anaconda from anaconda.com/products/individual

 Step2.
 Create a New Environment (name it whatever you like)